Loading...

 | 2024 | 41,800 | ⚠ Suspicious |

-Cars under three years old won't have an MOT history — they don't need one yet.
-But if an older car has no history, that can mean:
+Cars under three years old have no MOT history — they don't need one yet.
+If an older car has no history, it could mean:

 Found this useful?